 The courses for the FIC designation are:

-• Intermediate Course: Needs Analysis: This course is a presentation of the basics of needs-based consultative selling.
-Producers will learn to compare a client’s financial goals with their existing resources.
+- Intermediate Course: Needs Analysis: This course is a presentation of the basics of needs-based consultative selling.
+This approach aims to clarify a client’s financial goals with their existing resources.
 Consequently, this approach attempts clarify the need for additional insurance.

 Essentially, the FICF is a continuation of the FIC designation.
 It is another level of education about insurance.